-By default, Track Changes in Microsoft Word inherit preset styles from the body content.
+By default, Track Changes inherit preset styles from the body content.
 However, you can change these styles to make your edits more noticeable or easier to read.
-For example, you can change the font and font size of comments in Word, as shown in this tutorial.
+For example, you can change the font and font size of comments in Microsoft Word, as shown in this tutorial.

 This tutorial can also be used to change other styles in Word comments such as color, spacing, and indents.